IJMacD/graphviz-previewer-web/README.md

 # Graphviz Previewer Web

-This extension allows you to preview GraphViz dot files with no external dependencies.
+This extension allows you to preview Graphviz dot files with no external dependencies.

 ## Features